Ana Lydia Vega: Historic context

 Puerto Rico's history plays a role in Vega's writings.
 The country became a U.S. territory under the Treaty of Paris (1898), after the Spanish–American War.
-Remorse still exists toward one of the leading causes of the war, and many people believe that the bombing of the US battleship USS Maine (ACR-1) was a conspiracy.
+Remorse still exists toward one of the leading causes of the war, and a number of people believe that the bombing of the US battleship USS Maine (ACR-1) was a conspiracy.
 This sentiment is present in Vega's works.

 Puerto Rico became a commonwealth after adopting a constitution on July 25, 1952.
 Because of the nation's ties to the United States, English is mixed with Spanish to make up the dialect of the region, which is used in her writings.
 Migration to the United States is common, and it is also a theme in Vega's stories.

 Vega's writing is also influenced by her familiarity with African oral traditions.
 In 1978, she wrote her doctoral thesis on the influence of Haitian leader Henri Christophe on African American theater and on theater in the Antilles.
 Vega's father was an accomplished practitioner of the Décima, a Puerto Rican form of poetry emphasizing improvisation.